-Mottura is based in Tuglie, a small town in the south of Salento.
+Mottura Winery is based in Tuglie, a small town in the south of Salento.
 It is still the original site, a beautiful late 19th century estate with a Baroque feel.
 Here is where wines are slowly aged in oak barriques and tonneaux, until the aromas, colours and atmospheres of their land have developed.

-Success came quickly: by the 1940s Mottura wines were already leaving Tuglie, inside large hooped barrels, onboard trains bound for central-northern Italy, to the three plants in Naples, Rome and Milan, where Salento wine was prized.
+Success came quickly: by the 1940s Mottura wines were already leaving Tuglie, inside large hooped barrels, onboard trains bound for central-northern Italy, to the three plants in Naples, Rome and Milan, where Puglia wine was prized.

-But the company wanted more, and in the Sixties became one of the first to bottle its products.
+But the company wanted more, and in the Sixties became one of the first to bottle its wines.
 So right from the outset, the goal was what would always mark the Mottura label: to combine large numbers and real, honest quality.

-But when you have been producing wine day after day for four generations, you are always ready for new challenges, offering products that are more and more innovative and competitive in terms of quality, while maintaining respect for tradition, a tradition that is thus revitalised.
+But when you have been producing wine day after day for four generations, you are always ready for new challenges, offering products that are more and more innovative and competitive in terms of quality, while maintaining respect for italian tradition, a tradition that is thus revitalised.